citec/clikraken/README.md

 clikraken looks for settings in `~/.config/clikraken/settings.ini` per default.

 If the settings file doesn't exist yet, default settings are assumed.
 You can see the default settings by calling `clikraken generate_settings`.
-Currently these settings are mostly useful for defining the default currency pair to use if the option `--pair` (or `-p`) is not provided. *The current built-in default pair is XETHZEUR* (Ethereum/Euro).
+Currently these settings are mostly useful for defining the default exchange to work in if the option `--exchange`(or `-e`) is not provided, and default currency pair to use if the option `--pair` (or `-p`) is not provided. *The current built-in default pair is XETHZEUR* (Ethereum/Euro).
 You may want to change that if you are mostly trading with another currency pair.
 Alternatively, you can set the environment variable `CLIKRAKEN_DEFAULT_PAIR` to override the default currency pair.

 You can generate your `settings.ini` by doing the following: